kettle-rb/prism-merge/README.md

 merger = Prism::Merge::SmartMerger.new(
   template,
   destination,
-  signature_match_preference: :template
+  signature_match_preference: :template,
 )

 # Use destination version (for Appraisals, configs with customizations)
 merger = Prism::Merge::SmartMerger.new(
   template,
   destination,
-  signature_match_preference: :destination  # This is the default )
+  signature_match_preference: :destination,  # This is the default )
 ```